Pacittos/Prysm-guide-to-auto-create-validators/README.md

 1. ethdo (creates the validator accounts for the Eth2 testnet)
 1. ethereal (interacts with the Eth1 Goerli network)
 1. Eth1 account on the Goerli testnet (with enough Goerli Eth to fund the validators, 32 Eth required per validator)
-  * In case you don't have a Eth1 account Geth is required to create an account
+1. In case you don't have a Eth1 account Geth is used to create an account

 ## Running a beacon-chain
 The Prysm beacon chain should be running before validators are added.
 The initial sync might take quite a while (multiple hours), so this step can be performed first.
-Prysm has an excellent guide available to install the beacon chain.
+Prysm has an excellent guide available how to install and run the beacon chain.
 Follow the steps as described in https://docs.prylabs.network/docs/install/linux/ .
 It should look something like this
 ```
 sudo apt-get update
 sudo apt-get -y upgrades